 A fibre leased line is ideal for businesses needing a reliable, constant connection.
 As it uses a dedicated 1:1 connection, a leased line can be allocated to an organisation for their sole usage, without the problems that can arise due to line contention.

-In contrast, typical ADSL and fibre broadband connections will be subject to contention, resulting in users having to share or compete for bandwidth.
+In contrast, typical ADSL vs fibre broadband connections will be subject to contention, resulting in users having to share or compete for bandwidth.
 This can result in reduced speeds during peak times, when a greater number of users attempt to connect to the internet concurrently.

 Even though the cost of renting leased lines can be more expensive than broadband, leased-line solutions are becoming increasingly affordable.
 Many organisations have found that the benefits end up outweighing the higher cost.